What is Agile Kanban Methodology?

 Reporting Dashboards

-SpiraTeam® provides reporting dashboards of key project quality and progress indicators (requirements test coverage, task progress, project velocity, as well as top risk and issues) in one consolidated view that is tailor-made for Kanban projects as well as supporting your legacy/hybrid waterfall projects.
+SpiraTeam provides powerful and customizable reporting dashboards of key project quality and progress indicators (requirements test coverage, task progress, project velocity, as well as top risk and issues) in one consolidated view that is tailor-made for Kanban projects.

 In addition, we provide superb technical support that ensures that inquiries and questions are dealt with in a timely and professional manner.